 Gear Review – Tama Iron Cobra

 The Tama Iron Cobra is one of the staple pedals of the rock and metal scene.
 The money Tama has been putting into that marketing has been working; they are one of the most popular pedals because they are fast, smooth, and will survive a nuclear firestorm.
 Tama has built that fan base and is pretty well happy to stick with the thing they have going on.
 They haven’t had a major change in design for a while.
 Ironic, considering the words ” The Legend in Innovation” are etched in the foot board and they’ve been using the same basic model for years.
-There are 3 basic models that are not designed to be interchangeable though I’ve heard it’s possible if you have enough mechanical knowhow.

 The most popular of the three is the power glide pedal, which is the power model… duh.
 It’s designed for optimum speed and power.
 Does that mean you can’t play soft on this pedal?
 Not even close.
 Does it mean that it will take no effort on your part to get a really powerful earth-shattering stroke?
 Not that either.
 If you have a drum hero that’s a Tama endorser then there is a high chance that they will playing one of these babies.